kuiperzone/PupNet-Deploy/README.nuget.md

 **PupNet Deploy** is a cross-platform deployment utility which packages your .NET project as a ready-to-ship installation file in a single step.
 It is not to be confused with the `dotnet pack` command.

-It has been possible to cross-compile console C# applications for sometime now.
+It has been possible to cross-compile console C# applications for some time now.
 More recently, the cross-platform [Avalonia](https://github.com/AvaloniaUI/Avalonia) replacement for WPF allows fully-featured GUI applications to target a range of platforms, including: Linux, Windows, MacOS and Android.